What is Bariatric Surgery?

 Complications and long-term risks of weight loss surgery can vary based on the specific procedure performed and the patient’s health condition.
 A thorough evaluation by a board-certified bariatric surgeon is necessary prior to the procedure.

 Long-Term Risks of Bariatric Surgery

-- Dumping syndrome, often accompanied by diarrhea, lightheadedness, and vomiting.
+- Dumping Syndrome is often accompanied by Diarrhea.